 How to Join

 All PLC members make a minimum two-year commitment and pledge a $10,000 tax-deductible gift ($5,000 per year) to the Vice President for Student Life Leadership Fund.

-If you are interested in being involved in the PLC, please contact Kris Winter, associate vice president and dean of students, via email at firstname.lastname@example.org or by phone at 541-346-8206.
+If you are interested in being involved in the PLC, please contact Kris Winter, associate vice president for student life, via email at firstname.lastname@example.org or by phone at 541-346-8206.